Hannah K's story

 Twenty-eight-year-old Hannah, from Lymm in Cheshire, developed a severe headache, dizziness and vertigo as well as sickness, sensitivity to light and neck pain.
 She was collapsing when walking and could not speak without slurring

 When she got to hospital a lumbar puncture confirmed she’d contracted viral meningitis.
-Thankfully she’s making a good recovery, as she tells us here.

 “In April 2021, I started with a severe headache, which I just put down to stress, dehydration and being in the sun a lot of the day.